envico801/clean-code-javascript/anki/README.md

 ##### Don't add unneeded context

-If your class/object name tells you something, don't repeat that in your variable name.
+When the context is already clear from the class or object name, don't repeat it in the property names.
+This creates unnecessary verbosity and redundancy.

 **Bad:**
 ```javascript
 const Car = {
   carMake: "Honda",